 We set up our outdoor shooting range at the Recreation ground, Francis Road, Hinxworth, Nr Baldock, Hertfordshire SG7 5HL.
 From it's start in 1999, the archery club has grown to over 50 members comprising of all ages from 10 years of age up to the over 70’s.
 Compound, Recurve (Olympic) and traditional English Longbows are used by the various members of the club.

 All Club members have attended a mandatory Beginner’s course before joining the Club.
-We run our Beginner’s courses throughout the year.
+Please contact us for details of the next beginners' course.
 Click here for Contact Information

 Where we shoot outdoors